carpentries-incubator/python-business/_episodes/00-intro_notebook.md

 ![files-tab](../pic/dashboard_notebooks_tab_5_0.png){:height="500px"}

 Click over to the `Running` tab.
 You should see the notebook you just created listed there, because it's still running even though you closed the tab.
-You can select it and stop it from running, or you can click it and it will open up again where you left it.
+You can select it and stop it from running (`Shutdown`), or you can click it and it will open up again where you left it.
 (As a general rule, you should close and halt a notebook when you are done with it, else it eats up computer memory and processing power later on.)

 ![running-tab](../pic/dashboard_running_tab_4_0.png){:height="330px"}